aleen42/PersonalWiki/Programming/JavaScript/high_performance/loading_and_execution/loading_and_execution.md

 <script type="text/javascript" src="file1.js" defer></scirpt>
 ```

 A `<script>` tag with `defer` may be placed anywhere in the document.
-The JavaScript file will begin downloading at the point that the `<script>` tag is parsed, but the code will not be executed until the DOM has been completely loaded (before the `onload` event handler is called)
+The JavaScript file will begin downloading at the point that the `<script>` tag is parsed, but the code will not be executed until the DOM has been completely loaded. (before the `onload` event handler is called)